 Hemoglobin has two parts- the heme and the globin.
 The heme contains iron and transports oxygen from the lungs to the tissues as well as takes carbon dioxide from tissues back to the lungs.
 Globin, a complex macromolecule is a protein that helps to keep the hemoglobin liquefied.
 It is important to maintain the hemoglobin level in the body as if your hemoglobin is too low, you may not be able to supply the other cells in your body with the oxygen they need to survive resulting in many health issues.
 To lead a normal healthy life it’s very important to have a balanced diet to maintain and increase hemoglobin level.

 Our Ayurveda expert will get back to you.

-1) Balanced diet that includes food rich in iron, folic acid, vitamin C, and vitamin B12 is very important for the hemoglobin balance and also to absorb the nutrients present in the diet.
+1) A balanced diet that includes food rich in iron, folic acid, vitamin C, and vitamin B12 is very important for hemoglobin balance and also to absorb the nutrients present in the diet.

-4)Dry fruits like walnut, Almonds, dates, prunes, raisins, and fig soaked overnight, and having it increases hemoglobin levels by balancing all the vitamins and minerals.
+4)Dry fruits like walnuts, Almonds, dates, prunes, raisins, and figs soaked overnight, and having it increases hemoglobin levels by balancing all the vitamins and minerals.

 5) Protein-rich food like red meat, fish, egg, and chicken also balance hemoglobin levels and increase food in the body.

-6)Seasonal vegetables like spinach, broccoli, carrot, sweet potatoes, beans, capsicum, and drumstick leaves are rich sources of iron and vitamin C.
+6)Seasonal vegetables like spinach, broccoli, carrots, sweet potatoes, beans, capsicum, and drumstick leaves are rich sources of iron and vitamin C.

-Always having a balanced nutritious diet is very important also have to avoid a few foods that hamper the absorption of iron from the food that an individual is consuming like tea, coffee, beverages, too many dairy products, and alcohol.
+Always having a balanced nutritious diet is very important also, avoid a few foods that hamper the absorption of iron from the food that an individual is consuming like tea, coffee, beverages, too many dairy products, and alcohol.